OpenTOSCA/bowie/src/docs/README.md

 -Parameters: `ServiceInstanceURL`, `NodeTemplate`, `Interface`, `Operation`, `InputParameters`, `Name of Parameter`, `Type of Parameter` (DA, String or VALUE of data object), `OutputParameters`

 The call node operation task executes a management operation based on the parameters of the selected nodetemplate.
 An input parameter is either of type string, type VALUE or type DA.
-If the type string is selected, an extra textfield appears, where the value of the parameters must be specified.
+If the type `String` is selected, an extra textfield appears, where the value of the parameters must be specified.
-If the type VALUE is selected, a list of the currently available data objects ids is visible.
+If the type `VALUE` is selected, a list of the currently available data objects ids is visible.
 After choosing an id, the data object property gets selected.
 The property whose value should be assigned to the input parameter needs to be chosen next.
-If the type DA is selected, a list of all Deployment Artifacts, which are specified in the xml file inside the winery, becomes visible.
+If the type `DA` is selected, a list of all Deployment Artifacts, which are specified in the xml file inside the winery, becomes visible.

+If you want to export some output parameters to a data object variable, you need to select the corresponding output param, then you have to define to which property of the selected data object you want to map the output parameter.

 #### 3.1.6 set properties task
 -Parameters: `State` (optional), `InstanceURL`, `NodeTemplate`, `Properties`, `Value of Property`